robinsax/canvas/README.md

 canvas is designed for minimalism and extensibility.
 The following code sample defines an API endpoint that serves breakfast.
-Don't worry if you don't totally understand it; it's a demonstration, not a tutorial.
+Don't worry if you don't totally understand it; it's just a demonstration.

 ```python
 #	Import the 3 primary canvas interfaces.